fr4iser90/FoundryCord/utils/README.md

 ## Configuration Files

-The primary configuration is stored in:
+The framework relies on configuration loaded primarily from:
-- `utils/config/config.sh`: Main configuration file.
+- `utils/config/project_config.sh`: **REQUIRED**.
+Defines all project-specific settings (server, paths, project name, container names, DB names, etc.). *Copy from `project_config.example.sh` and customize.*
-- `utils/config/local_config.sh`: Local settings overrides.
+- `utils/config/config.sh`: Loads `project_config.sh` and sets up effective paths and variables.
-- `utils/config/auto_start.conf`: Auto-start configuration.
+- `utils/config/auto_start.conf`: Default auto-start settings (can be overridden in `project_config.sh` or via menu).

 ## Initialization Process

-When run for the first time, the utility will:
+When run for the first time for a project defined in `project_config.sh`:
-1. Check for existing configuration files.
+1. Loads configuration from `project_config.sh`.
-2. Detect local Git repository and configuration files.
+2. Detects local Git repository path from config.
-3. Guide you through setting up SSH connection to your server.
+3. If in remote mode, checks SSH connection using server details from config.
-4. Create necessary directory structure on the remote server.
+4. Creates necessary directory structure on the remote server based on paths in config.
-5. Initialize database and required environment variables.
+5. Checks for `.env` file, helps create from template if missing.
-6. Configure auto-start preferences.
+6. Configures auto-start preferences based on defaults or user input.
-7. Deploy and start services.
+7. Offers deployment and service start options.

 ## Auto-Start and Feedback Options